twhalsema/walman/README.md

 - Account on [1password.com](https://1password.com) with a vault called <b>walman_test</b> and a Service Account which has access to make changes in that vault.
 I have provided a guide on how to do this here: [1Password Service Account Configuration](https://github.com/twhalsema/walman/blob/main/OP_SERVICE_ACCOUNT.md)

 ### Configure the Demo environment
-Once you have satisfied the above [Pre-Requisites](https://github.com/twhalsema/walman/blob/main/README.md#pre-requisites), run the following from the repo directory to install the Walman Demo.
+Once you have satisfied the above [Pre-Requisites](https://github.com/twhalsema/walman/blob/main/README.md#pre-requisites), run the following from the repo directory to install the <b>Walman</b> demo.
 ```bash
 cd demo
 vagrant up